 To create an effective job aid, try out these tips:

-1. Identify your audience
+1. Identify your target audience

-2. Consolidate your information
+2. Gather and consolidate your information

 An example for teaching someone how to use Gmail might look like: